What Are Some Warning Signs That I Should See a Therapist?

 When we suffer from deliberating mental issues, everything around us seems unbearable.
 Then we often turn to other harmful coping mechanisms like drugs and alcohol to relieve our pain.
 It seems that this addiction may take all your pain and conflicts.
 In actuality, these feelings are not long-lasting.
 These coping mechanisms may help you get rid of the pain momentarily, but underneath, these will inflict more painful poison inside you.

-So, it would help if you visited a therapist before the situation worsened or became toxic.
+So, it would help if you visited a therapist and got some professional mental health services before the situation worsened or became toxic.

 4. Disturbing sleep cycle